dsmsuite/dsmsuite.github.io/_pages/about.md

 ---
 layout: page
-title: About
+title: About2
-subtitle: About subtitle
+subtitle: About subtitle2
-desc: About description
+desc: About description2
 permalink: /about/
 ---